NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 Time to run it!

+Make sure that you were added to the `data-infra` group on `quay.io` (**#access-request**).
 We use Docker for basically running everything here at Nubank, so it's not a surprise that you'll need to build Itaipu's docker container.

 To do that just to: